 I am an Assistant Professor of French Language Teaching at UCLouvain, in Louvain-la-Neuve, Belgium.
 I am affiliated with the Institute for the Analysis of Change in Contemporary and Historical Societies (IACCHOS) and the Centre de recherche interdisciplinaire sur les pratiques enseignantes et les disciplines scolaires (Cripedis).

-As a Junior Researcher at KU Leuven (ITEC team, also at imec) and UCLouvain (CENTAL team, part of ILC), I’m currently working on dialogue-based CALL, more precisely on task-oriented dialogue systems/agents (chatbots) for language learning, at the intersection of computer-assisted language learning (CALL) and natural language processing (NLP).
-My research focuses on the instructional design and the effectiveness evaluation of dialogue-based CALL systems on L2 proficiency development.
+I work on dialogue-based CALL, more precisely on task-oriented dialogue systems (chatbots) for language learning, at the intersection of computer-assisted language learning (CALL) and natural language processing (NLP).
+My research focuses on the instructional design and the evaluation of the effectiveness of dialogue-based CALL systems for L2 proficiency development, particularly L2 fluency.

 Agrégation in Romance Languages, 2007